 Your bedtime routine should be personal and incorporate activities that you find relaxing.
 “A warm bath or shower is an excellent idea, particularly if you add some aromatherapeutic products, including lavender or camomile.

 Some other ideas are yoga or gentle stretching, meditation, reading, or having a warm, caffeine-free drink.

 Caffeine can seriously disrupt your sleep pattern.
 Its stimulant effects can last 6-8 hours, so after mid-afternoon, it’s wise to switch to a caffeine-free alternative.

 Some people are tempted by a glass of brandy, wine, or other alcoholic drinks to help them sleep.
 While this can help you drift off, it causes disrupted, restless sleep, so you won’t thank yourself the following day.

 4. Device Detox

 Electronic devices are everywhere, and whether you’re using them for work or play, it isn’t easy to turn off.
-However, the blue light they emit can wreak havoc on your circadian rhythm.
+However, their blue light can wreak havoc on your circadian rhythm.

 Blue light disrupts melatonin production, and as this chemical is key to controlling your sleep cycle, this can have a devastating impact on your ability to get a good night’s rest.
 So turn off your phone and other devices at least an hour before sleep.